Glossary

 Base64

 A binary-to-text encoding scheme that represents binary data in a human-readable ASCII string format string.
-For example, the zero knowledge proof is a Base64 string inside the authorization
+For example, the zero knowledge proof is a Base64 string inside the authorization field of a transaction.

 best tip